 - After treatment, if you did not get a second opinion before: If you’ve already completed treatment for breast cancer and never thought about getting a second opinion, you’re certainly not alone.
 It’s not too late to get one.
 A second set of experts can review the details of your diagnosis and treatment plan and offer reassurance or additional advice.

 On the other hand, you may be very comfortable with your original physician’s assessment and the treatment plan you’ve come up with together.
 You may not be interested in seeking a second opinion.
-“I think it’s fine to not seek a second opinion as long as your doctor has the expertise and judgment that you need,” says Dr. Marisa Weiss, president and founder of Breastcancer.org.
+“I think it’s fine to not seek a second opinion as long as your doctor has the expertise and judgment that you need,” says Dr. Marisa Weiss, chief medical officer of Breastcancer.org.
 “I would verify things by going online, researching your physician, and talking to your physician’s other patients.
 Just don’t be passive about it.
 When you’re feeling overwhelmed, anxious, and confused, it’s easy to be seduced by making the fastest decision to just get the whole thing behind you.
 Rushing can lead to poor decisions and mistakes.
 We’re not talking about buying a blender here!”

 "My treatment was initially going to be limited to surgery.
 After the surgery, I went to another hospital for a second opinion.
 It was a good thing I went — it turned out that the original pathologist missed the positive margin of cancer cells against my chest wall.
 After that discovery, my doctor recommended chemo and radiation.”— Claire Nixon, editorial director, Breastcancer.org

 Can we help guide you?

 Create a profile for better recommendations